 This clean website design has a bunch of excellent banner ads that run seamlessly down the right-hand column.

 The new beta Behance Network website design has small sponsor boxes down the right-hand column that display ads next to their content.
 It works very well with the new site design.

 Nick La has used his dark website design to his advantage because all of the ads on this CSS gallery are very bright and colorful, making them truly stand out.

 Web Designer Wall has an in-content ad at the top of all their articles.

 Tutorial9’s colorful ad banners fit perfectly into the right-hand sidebar, and the illustrative header helps the ads stand out.

 Fuel Your Creativity

 Veerle’s design blog displays ads via The Deck advertising network on her left-hand sidebar.
-Everything on the site has a lot of padding and space, which makes the viewer not miss the ad when scrolling.

 Function displays their ad banners in a narrow but tall column in the center of their page.